jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-01-08-install-windows-xp-from-usb-stick-flash-drive-with-easy2boot.md

 ### Step 2 - Prepare USB install media

-In the command window, select your target USB drive (in my case this is <code>5</code> - ADATA USB Flash Drive).
+In the command window, select your target USB drive (in my case this is <code>3</code> - 119.0GiB Generic STORAGE DEVICE).
 Then hit <code>Y</code> to format the drive and <code>0</code> to set the default partition options.
 You’ll get one last warning.
 Hit <code>OK</code> to start the partition and format process.

 ![](/img/posts/easy2boot-make-usb-drive-selection.png)